 Starch and Sucrose intolerance

 Starch and sucrose are both carbohydrates and are often found in large quantities in our diet.
-Some people find them difficult to digest and may experience unpleasant intestinal symptoms.
-You can read more about an intolerance to sucrose or starch below or do the intolerance test.
+People with starch intolerance or sucrose intolerance find them difficult to digest and may experience unpleasant intestinal symptoms.
+You can read more about an intolerance to sucrose or starch below.
+If you suspect a sucrose or starch intolerance but are not certain yet, do the intolerance test.

 If these enzymes are missing or only present to a limited extent, sucrose and starch cannot be absorbed in the small intestine.
 Both substances then end up in the large intestine where fermentation takes place by the intestinal bacteria found there.
-The fermentation process often releases gas and attracts moisture which can cause intestinal problems.
+In the fermentation process starch can attract moisture and there can be a release of gas.

 Which foods are high in sucrose and starch?